ChuanMeng/Conv2Query/README.md

 > procis.train-filtered1000.queries.docllama2query-70-topk10.chunk${i}.log 2>&1 &
 done
 ```
-The generated queries will be stored in `data/procis/queries`.

 ### WebDisc
-The following operations are similar to ProCIS:
+The following operations are similar to ProCIS.
+The generated queries will be stored in `data/webdisc/queries`.

 ```bash
 # Doc2Query-T5